corourke/Gigmanagerfigmamake/src/docs/DATABASE.md

 | updated_at | TIMESTAMPTZ | Record last update timestamp |

 **Notes:**
-- Primary contact information stored as organization-private data in `org_annotations`
 - Ownership/editing permissions controlled via `OrganizationMember` with Admin role
 - All authenticated users may read organizations, but only Admin members can modify